SKTeamLab/P4ward/docs/source/tutorial.rst

    :width: 400px
    :align: center

 Now we can obtain the Protac.
 P4ward will take a smiles file with one or more smiles code per line.
 Each line is the code for an entire protac.
 For now, we can obtain the smiles code for protac MZ1 by copying it from its `PDB page <https://www.rcsb.org/ligand/759>`_ and we can paste it in a file called ``protacs.smiles``.
 Note that the smiles code can be followed by a single space and the molecule name.
+If you add a molecule name, P4ward will use this name for the outputs.
+Otherwise, it will automatically generate molecule names by numbering them.
 This way, the contents of ``protacs.smiles`` will be:

 .. code-block:: text